My name is Cooper Henry.

 My mini work bench.
 I still use it for delicate tasks.

 Then came graduation and my first real job in late 2022.
-I soon realized the mistake that eight-year-old me had made in deciding to be an engineer.
+I soon realized the mistake I had made in deciding to be an engineer.
 There was never an opportunity to touch the things I put on paper, and there were a lot more regulatory hoops to jump through than I’d imagined.
 Just a few months later, I took what little savings I had and bought myself the tools I needed to start making things again.
-Fueled by an Alex Hormozi quote that goes, “I’ve never regretted failures, only the things I didn’t try.”
+Fueled by a quote that goes, “I’ve never regretted failures, only the things I didn’t try.”
 I launched Ethereal Woodwork.
 The rest is history.
-Ever since, I have taken every spare minute I can find outside of my 9-5 as an engineer to pursue this passion for building.
+Ever since, I have taken every spare minute I can find to pursue this passion for building.

 I’ve learned a lot despite the speed bumps along the way.
 I’m a better craftsman now than I was when I started building almost 10 years ago.
 But more importantly than that, I’m having just as much fun today as I was back then.
 I would love for you to join me on this journey.
-Whether that means building you an heirloom quality box or gameboard, a stunning furniture piece that will outlive us both, or simply receiving an encouraging word, feel free to reach out through my contact page.
+Whether that means building you an heirloom quality box or gameboard, a stunning furniture piece that will outlive us both, or simply receiving an encouraging word, feel free to reach out.

 Custom upright jewelry box